HeinzJiao/PolyR-CNN/README.md

 For detailed metric evaluation, such as MS-COCO metrics, PoLiS, etc., refer to the evaluation tools provided in the [HiSup repository](https://github.com/SarahwXU/HiSup).
 Specifically, you can use the tools/evaluation.py script in HiSup to test COCO-format datasets.

-## 📰 Related Publications
+## 🚀 New Paper Alert

 This repository is part of a broader research effort on vectorized object outline extraction for large-scale topographic map generation.
-Check out our related publications:
+Check out our latest publications:

 - **RoIPoly: Vectorized Building Outline Extraction Using Vertex and Logit Embeddings**
   *ISPRS Journal of Photogrammetry and Remote Sensing*, 2025